 Check out nearby Hook Lighthouse, the world’s oldest operational lighthouse, or simply enjoy exploring these two seaside towns.

-Explore the stunning scenery along the 46km Greenway in Waterford on foot or by bike as you follow the trail of the old railway from Waterford City to Dungarvan.
+Explore the stunning scenery along the 46km long Waterford Greenway on foot or by bike as you follow the trail of the old railway from Waterford City to Dungarvan.
 With viaducts, Norman ruins, old workhouses, mountain views and stunning coastline to enjoy, what better way to spend some time on your short break?

 We’ve all heard of Santa, but did you know that the remains of his predecessor, and some say his inspiration, are located in Jerpoint Park in Thomastown, Kilkenny?
 St. Nicholas’s tomb is there, along with the remains of a lost medieval town.